 The Shanthishvara Basadi or Shanthinatha basadi is another Hoysala brick structure on the hill with round pillars in the navaranga.
 The temple stands on a high platform and has an ornamental masonary tower.
 It was built by Hiri Eachimaiah son of Bommanna the elder brother of Gangaraja in 1117 A.D..
 It has a 5’2″ high black coloured idol of Lord Shanthinatha in kayotsarga as the main deity.
 The idol is flanked by Chamaradhari’s on either side.
-Have a look at it we can clearly say that they might have been installed at a latter date after installing the main deity.
+Have a look at it we can clearly say that they might have been installed at a later date after installing the main deity.

-Since the temple is found at the extreme corner and to the end of the group of temples it is called as Kade (‘Kade’ in Kannada means ‘end’ or ‘last’) Shanthishawara Basadi.
+Since the temple is found at the extreme corner and to the end of the group of temples it is called Kade (‘Kade’ in Kannada means ‘end’ or ‘last’) Shanthishawara Basadi.